-B2 Cloud Storage enables you to store data in the cloud at a fraction of what you’ll pay other services.
+Backblaze B2 Cloud Storage enables you to store data in the cloud at a fraction of what you’ll pay other services.
 For instance, we’re one-fourth of the price of Amazon’s S3.
-We’ve made it easy to access thanks to a web interface, API and command line interface.
-Let’s get to know the web interface a bit better, because it’s the easiest way to get around B2 and it’s a good way to get a handle on the fundamentals of B2 use.
+We’ve made it easy to access thanks to a web interface, API, and command line interface.
+Let’s get to know the web interface a bit better, because it’s the easiest way to get around Backblaze B2 and it’s a good way to get a handle on the fundamentals of B2 Cloud Storage use.

-Third-party applications and services can integrate with B2, and many already do.
-The Buckets screen is where you can get your Account ID information and create an application key – a unique identifier your apps will use to securely connect to B2.
-If you’re using a third-party app that needs access to your bucket, such as a NAS backup app or a file sync tool, this is where you’ll find the info you need to connect.
-(We’ll have more info about how to backup your NAS to B2 very soon!)
+Third-party applications and services can integrate with B2 Cloud Storage, and many already do.
+The Buckets screen is where you can get your Account ID information and create an application key—a unique identifier your apps will use to securely connect to Backblaze B2.
+If you’re using a third-party app that needs access to your bucket, such as a NAS backup app or a file sync tool, this is where you’ll find the information you need to connect.
+(We’ll have more information about how to back up your NAS to Backblaze B2 very soon!)

 Click the Bucket Settings link to adjust each bucket’s individual settings.
 You can specify if files in the bucket are public or private.
 Private files can’t be shared, while public ones can be.

 Click the Upload/Download button to see a directory of each bucket.
-Alternately, click the Browse Files link on the left side of the B2 interface.
+Alternately, click the Browse Files link on the left side of the B2 Cloud Storage interface.